shashank-2010/Sector_wise_FDI/README.md

 # Comparison between sectors
 <br>
-A function "get_comparison" helps to get compared visualized data between two sectors
+A function "get_comparison" helps to compare visualized data between sectors.
+As this will help investors to decide which sector to invest in future.
 <br>

 ![image](https://github.com/shashank-2010/Sector_wise_FDI/assets/153171192/eda11342-ed2e-42e8-b5c4-6fcb38b98a2c)